Euro zone yields slip as investors weigh rate outlook

 Analysts also flagged that Villeroy de Galhau and Bundesbank President Joachim Nagel said in a joint interview with German TV that the ECB was determined to "bring inflation back to 2% by the end of 2024 or 2025."

+Investor morale in the euro zone rose this month to its highest level since June, according to data from Sentix's index.

+"For some more dovish ECB members that are anxious about sparking a recession, the (Sentix) data this morning may provide them with the reassurance to vote for 75bp as we are forecasting," said George Moran, economist at Nomura.

-France's OATs showed little impact from a rating agency downgrade, with the 10-year yield FR10YT=RR flat at 2.32%.
+France's government bonds showed little impact from a rating agency downgrade, with the 10-year yield FR10YT=RR falling 2 bps to 2.29%.

 S&P Global cut France's outlook to "negative" from "stable" on Friday, reflecting its view of rising risks to the country's public finances and the resulting fiscal space reduction.

-Germany's yield curve was close to its deepest inversion since 1992.
+Germany's yield curve was not far off its deepest inversion since 1992.
 The gap between the 2-year and 10-year government bond yields DE2DE10=RR was at -27.5 bps.
 Last Thursday, it hit -31.1 bps, the widest negative gap since October 1992.

 Analysts said an inversion suggested that investors expect the ECB to pause its rate hikes or even cut them next year as inflation will start declining faster than expected or because the central bank wants to avoid deepening a recession.